QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 It is an error to specify multiple constraints that conflict with each other (where no version would match the whole specifier).

-It is an error if the resulting version specifier matches every version, and isn't the single string `"*"`.
+It is an error if the resulting version specifier matches every version, and isn't the single string `"*"`, or uses the deprecated array style of definition.

 #### String